ShayanChk/Power-BI-Clean-up-report/README.md

 # Power-BI-Clean-up-report

-This repository contains the Power BI version of the Organizational Excellence specifically highlighting the Before Migration Phase.
+This repository contains some of the the Power BI version of the Organizational Excellence activities, specifically highlighting the Before Migration Phase.
 This phase was critical in ensuring data readiness and integrity for a smooth transition to the TREAT system.

 #### The Power BI report visualizes the key activities Before Migration, including: